-BUSINESS EDUCATION

-The Department of Business Education, in the Division of Business Administration, offers graduate work leading to the master of arts degree for teaching service with a concentration in business education.
+Prerequisites: An officially appointed thesis committee and advancement to 299.
+Thesis (3) Guidance in the preparation of a project or thesis for the master's degree.
+BUSINESS EDUCATION GENERAL INFORMATION The Department of Business Education, in the Division of Business Administration, offers graduate work leading to the master of arts degree for teaching service with a concentration in business education.
 It is designed for students in teaching service and is expressly fitted to the needs and interests of each student with special consideration being given to his past college work, his California teaching credentials, and his work experience in teaching and/or industry.
 San Diego State College is particularly well equipped with the most modern office machines and devices, enabling the graduate student to work in excellent business education laboratory surroundings.
 The general secondary credential is also available with a major or a minor in business education.

-All students must satisfy the general requirements for admission to regular graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division.

-In addition to meeting the requirements for regular graduate standing and the general requirements for the master of arts degree as described in Part Two of this bulletin, the student's graduate program must include a concentration defined as follows: A minimum of 18 units in business administration selected from courses listed below as acceptable on master's degree programs in business education of which at least 10 units must be in 200-numbered courses.
+ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with regular graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division.
+SPECIFIC DEPARTMENTAL REQUIREMENTS FOR MASTER OF ARTS PROGRAMS In addition to meeting the requirements for regular graduate standing and the general requirements for the master of arts degree as described in Part Two of this bulletin, the student must complete a graduate program which includes a concentration defined as follows: A minimum of 18 units in business administration selected from courses listed below as acceptable on master's degree programs in business education of which at least 10 units must be in 200-numbered courses.
 Education 290A is recommended.
-(The student must also satisfy the requirements for a California school service credential.)
-The student may choose to write a thesis or a project report, or may elect to take a comprehensive departmental examination composed of the following parts:

-(a) A general section designed to test the student on core information in the business teaching field.
+(The student must also satisfy the requirements for a California and the course of the fornia school service credential.)
+The student may choose to write a thesis or a project report, or may elect to take a comprehensive departmental examination composed of the following parts: (a) A general section designed to test the student on core information in the business teaching field.